Northfield High School

 Northfield High School (NHS) is a comprehensive, public high school in Northfield, Minnesota, United States.
 The school was built in 1966, with additions in 1993 and 1997.
-Situated on a 52-acre campus just south of downtown Northfield.
-The school hosts grades 9-12.
+It is situated on a 52-acre campus south of downtown Northfield.
+The school hosts grades 9–12.
 As of 2025 there are 1,250 students and 135 faculty members.
-This includes the schools 85 teaching staff, administrative, custodial, kitchen, and special ed staff.
+This includes the school's 85 teaching staff, along with administrative, custodial, kitchen, and special education staff.

 The school is a part of Northfield Public Schools (ISD #659), and is affiliated with the Minnesota State High School League (MSHSL).
 The school is a member of the Big 9 Conference.

 History

 The first schoolhouse was built because of Ann North (wife of founder John W. North) less than a year after the town was founded.

-In 1910, a new high school was built for $90,000.
-This building was located right next to downtown Northfield.
+In 1910, a new high school was built for $90,000 after the old one burned down in 1908.
+This building was located near downtown Northfield.
 At the time it was considered the ideal school building.
 An auditorium was added in 1936, as well as an east wing/gymnasium in 1954.
 Even with the addition of the east wing, the population grew so large that the space the school could provide was not enough.
-To cope with space issues the high school was moved to its current location in 1966.
+To cope with space issues a new high school was constructed at its current location in 1966.

-The old high school building became the Northfield Middle School, until the middle school was moved next to the high school in 2004.
+The old high school building became the Northfield Middle School, until the middle school was moved to a new building next to the high school in 2004.
 The old middle school building is currently The Weitz Center for Creativity belonging to Carleton College.

+Reimagine Northfield High School Project

+On November 5, 2024, Northfield voters passed 3 ballot questions for major renovations to the Northfield high school building that are planned to be finished by Fall 2029.
+Plans include a new multi story classroom addition, expanded gymnasium with walking track, a new geothermal HVAC system, and renovation of remaining original sections.

 Academics

 At Northfield High School, students attend seven class periods on a two semester schedule.
 Students are required to have a minimum of 23 credits to graduate.
-Some courses such as English, Social Studies, Science, and Math are required.
-Students also need Physical Education, Art, and Health.
-There are also many electives a student can choose from ranging in a variety of topics from Child Care and Development, to Business, to Auto Shop classes.
+Some courses such as English, social studies, science, and math are required.
+Students also need physical education, art, and health.
+There are also many electives a student can choose from ranging in a variety of topics from child care and development, to business, to auto shop classes.

 Advanced Coursework

-Northfield High school offers sixteen Advanced Placement (AP) classes, and eleven Honors/Advanced Courses.
-Students have the choice of taking Advanced courses in many areas, such areas are History, Math, Science, and Art.
+Northfield High school offers sixteen Advanced Placement (AP) classes, and eleven honors/advanced courses.
+Students have the choice of taking advanced courses in many areas, such as history, math, science, and art.